anlutro/qdb/README.md

 Replace the data in config.py as needed.

-Run the application:
+Run the application (for local development only):

 	$ ./run

-Check the URL given on the command line to make sure it works.
+Go to `localhost:5000` in your browser of choice to make sure it works.

+## UWSGI

+In production I recommend running the app with UWSGI.
+Here's an example uwsgi.ini:

+	[uwsgi]
+	plugin = python3,logfile
+	module = qdb:app
+	chdir = /var/www/qdb
+	venv = /var/www/qdb/.virtualenv
+	logger = file:/var/log/www/qdb/uwsgi.log
+	lazy-apps = True
+	master = True